-The Villanova Center for the Advancement of Sustainability in Engineering (VCASE) was launched in Fall 2009 as a new center for research within Villanova University’s College of Engineering.
-Faculty and students involved with VCASE perform exciting research by leveraging campus infrastructure in areas like alternative and renewable energy, biomass resources and conversion technologies, environmental engineering, sustainable infrastructure and materials and sustainable stormwater management.
-In addition to this, VCASE faculty researchers also host industry and community outreach activities to share their knowledge and to give back to the community.
+The Villanova Center for the Advancement of Sustainability in Engineering (VCASE) was launched in Fall 2009 as a center of excellence within the College of Engineering.
+Faculty and students involved with VCASE support sustainable and resilient engineering goals by performing research in areas that include alternative and renewable energy, biomass resources and conversion technologies, environmental engineering, sustainable infrastructure and materials, and sustainable stormwater management.
+VCASE faculty researchers also host industry and community outreach activities to foster and enhance a spirit of sustainability.